Revamp your whole house for 2021 at this Home Depot sale

 Bedding and bath

-This best-selling, five-star rated duvet cover comes in 15 gorgeous colorways and is machine washable.
+This bestselling, 5-star-rated duvet cover comes in 15 gorgeous colorways and is machine-washable.

 _________________________________________________________